pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 For a complete configuration example, refer to [Example](https://github.com/pingcap/tidb-operator/tree/master/examples/monitor-multiple-cluster-non-tls) in the TiDB Operator repository.

-### View multi-cluster monitoring using Grafana
+### Monitor multiple clusters using Grafana

-If the `tidb-monitor-initializer` image is earlier than v4.0.14 or v5.0.3, you can take the following steps in each Grafana Dashboard to monitor multiple clusters.
+If the `tidb-monitor-initializer` image is earlier than v4.0.14 or v5.0.3, to monitor multiple clusters, you can take the following steps in each Grafana Dashboard:

-1. On the Grafana Dashboard, click `Dashboard settings` to open the `Settings` pane.
+1. On Grafana Dashboard, click `Dashboard settings` to open the `Settings` pane.
 2. On the `Settings` pane, select the `tidb_cluster` variable from `Variables`, and then set the `Hide` property of the `tidb_cluster` variable to `Null option`.
 3. Get back to the current Grafana Dashboard (changes to the `Hide` property cannot be saved currently), and you can see the drop-down list for cluster selection.
 The cluster name in the drop-down list is in the `${namespace}-${name}` format.